Our impact results

 [1] Including general volunteering, skilled volunteering and pro-bono and discounted engagement.

-[5] Purchased goods and services emissions includes the emissions from GHG Protocol scope 3 category 1 and 2 (purchased goods and services and capital goods).
-Data has been collected and reported since FY22, and estimated using the spend-based method.
+[5] The PG&S emissions includes the emissions from GHG Protocol scope 3 category 1 and 2 (purchased goods and services and capital goods).
+Data has been collected and reported since FY22, based on the spend-based method.
+The PG&S emissions were revised to exclude upfront embodied carbon emissions that are accounted for by building developers and owners in order to align with the Buildings Sector Science-Based Target Setting Guidance from the SBTi.
+Besides, we have further refined our mapping metrics in PG&S categorisation.

 [6] This refers to the emissions from each financial year which are counterbalanced through the purchase and retirement of carbon credits representing verified emissions reductions or removals.
+From FY19 to FY22, we had purchased carbon credits to counterbalance scope 1, 2 and scope 3 business air travel emissions at minimum, and starting from FY23, we expanded to all types of business travel in scope 3.

 Contact us